Chrysler Fifth Avenue: ASC LeBaron Fifth Avenue (1980)

 For 1980 only, a Fifth Avenue package was created by ASC (American Sunroof Corporation) for the Chrysler LeBaron, which shared its Chrysler M platform with the Dodge Diplomat.
 This rare option package, produced on 654 LeBarons for the year, included many of the exterior features found on the New Yorker Fifth Avenue on a shorter wheelbase.

-1982–1989: The M-body years
+Second generation (M platform; 1982-1989)

 For the 1982 model year, the R-body line was discontinued and the New Yorker nameplate transferred to the smaller M-body line.
 Up to this point, the Chrysler M-body entry had been sold as LeBaron, but that name was moved to a new K-car based FWD line.
 Following the nameplate swap, the M-body line was consolidated and simplified.
 360 V8 engines were gone, as were coupes and station wagons (the K-car LeBaron's coupe and wagon replaced them).